 You can most certainly have your shake and drink it, too—with this healthy version, anyway.
 It’s got chocolate, it’s got cherries, it’s sweet enough to rival ice-cream shop shakes, but it won’t completely derail your diet.
 And the secret ingredient: Spinach.
 That’s right—nutrient-rich, leafy greens give this decadent treat a boost of vitamins and minerals.
-To make it, just add spinach to a blender with frozen cherries, vanilla almond milk, and a protein-and-fiber-packed Chocolate Nutrisystem Nutrisystem Shake (or, if you’re a guy, your Chocolate Nutrisystem Nutrisystem Shake).
+To make it, just add spinach to a blender with frozen cherries, vanilla almond milk, and a protein-packed Chocolate Nutrisystem Shake.
 One serving contains 257 calories.

 It’s true that sometimes healthier banana bread can get a little dry, kind of like you’re biting into a piece of corrugated cardboard.
 But not this one.
 All you’ll taste is sweet bananas and cinnamon when you sink your teeth into a hearty slice.
 Unsweetened applesauce helps keep this bread soft and moist, and it’s made with gluten free flour for people who have wheat allergies, or other sensitivities.
 Each serving counts as one SmartCarb and one Extra on Nutrisystem.